Multilingual portals

 Constant is available for all uses

 Avoid this setting as much as possible.
-This type should only be selected if the language constant appears in both of the cases named above.
+This type should only be used if a language constant occurs in both of the above cases.
 Global constants can be used in Velocity as follows:

 $I18N.get("NAME")